OntoBREP/occjava/README.md

 This repository contains an extended version of the OccJava wrapper that is part of the Java Computer Aided Engineering project (https://github.com/jeromerobert/jCAE).

-An Ubuntu-related sequence of actions for building OccJava are:
+An Ubuntu-related sequence of actions for building OccJava is:

 - Install required system dependencies: